the-turing-way/the-turing-way/workshops/build-a-binderhub/workshop-presentations/zero-to-binderhub.md

 #### 4. Create an Azure Kubernetes Service (AKS) Cluster

 This command will request a Kubernetes cluster within the resource group we created.
-It will request one `Standard_D2s_v3` virtual machine which a Kubernetes cluster installed.
+It will request a Kubernetes cluster with one `Standard_D2s_v3` virtual machine as a 'node'.
 [Information on other types of virtual machines is available](https://azure.microsoft.com/en-gb/pricing/details/virtual-machines/series/).

 **NOTES:**